Does The Cycle: Frontier have skill-based matchmaking (SBMM)?

 How does SBMM work in The Cycle: Frontier?

-The good news is that The Cycle: Frontier does indeed have a form of SBMM at play, though it may not be what you would expect.
-While traditional SBMM systems use metrics like KDR (kills to deaths ratio) to match players fairly based on their relative skill, The Cycle: Frontier, during its second closed beta, instead matched players up by how successful they are in their farming.
+The good news is that The Cycle: Frontier does indeed have a form of SBMM at play, though it’s not clear exactly how it works.
+While traditional SBMM systems use metrics like kills to deaths ratio (KDR) to match players fairly based on their relative skill, The Cycle: Frontier, during its second closed beta, instead matched players up by how successful they were in their farming.
 The narrative of the game paints players not as soldiers, but rather as Prospectors — people who are daring or desperate enough to drop to the hostile surface of Fortuna III in an attempt to mine, harvest, or scavenge as much loot as possible.
-Thus, the SBMM system in The Cycle: Frontier matches players up based on the average value of the loot they extract from their matches.
+Thus, the SBMM system in The Cycle: Frontier is used to match players up based on the average value of the loot they extract from their matches.

-Dying for any reason — getting killed by a player, mauled by a Strider, or even just falling off a cliff — results in a big decrease in MMR (matchmaking rating) under this system, as the player fails to extract any meaningful amount of loot in that case.
-In that sense, SBMM in The Cycle: Frontier does function somewhat like a normal skill-based matchmaking system.
-However, this system also allows players to artificially reduce their MMR with certain farming runs, or to inflate it by playing very passively.
-In effect, there is no guarantee that players you face in The Cycle: Frontier will have similar equipment to you, or be of similar skill.
+In other multiplayer games, dying for any reason — getting killed by a player, mauled by a Strider, or even just falling off a cliff — results in a big decrease in matchmaking rating (MMR) under this system, as the player fails to extract any meaningful amount of loot in that case.
+In that sense, SBMM in The Cycle: Frontier used to function somewhat like a normal skill-based matchmaking system.
+However, this system also allowed players to artificially reduce their MMR with certain farming runs, or to inflate it by playing very passively.
+In effect, there was no guarantee that players you face in The Cycle: Frontier would have similar equipment to you, or be of similar skill.
 That’s likely why it was changed.
 In an old developer interview, Creative Director Dan Banefelt explained how the development team’s goal was to avoid players being crushed by those with high-tier weapons, though whether the current MMR system will ever be explained remains to be seen.